Sensitivity to Mold Toxins

 The "we moved into the rental and I haven't felt right since" or "the office building seems to make me sick" pattern often hides an HLA-DR variant that affects mold-toxin handling specifically.
 Which haplotype you carry decides whether mold investigation belongs early in a chronic-symptom workup or as a less-likely consideration.

 Sensitivity to Mold Toxins is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →